joseprupi/quantragrpc/README.md

 The main format of quantra is Flatbuffers which is used to communicate with the server.
 As the serialization to Flatbuffers can be tedious part of the client implementation translates from quantra defined C++ structs to Flatbuffers.

-https://github.com/joseprupi/quantragrpc/blob/master/examples/data/fixed_rate_bond_request_quantra.h contains a complete example on how to build a request to price a fixed rate bond using the C++ structs.
+https://github.com/joseprupi/quantragrpc/blob/master/examples/data/fixed_rate_bond_request_quantra.h contains a complete example on how to build a request to price a fixed rate bond using the client structs.

 Once the data has been serialized it can be stored in binary or JSON format, this is part of Flatbuffers core functionalities.